-When a faculty or staff member leaves the College, their access will be terminated and certain access/data will be transferred to their manager.
+When a faculty, staff member, contingent worker, or other third-party worker with account access leaves the College, their access will be terminated and certain access/data will be transferred to their manager.
 This article details those behaviors and only applies to departing employees.
-Please see the Student Deactivation and Alumni Email Program Policy for details regarding departing students.
+Please see the Account Access for Departing Students guide for details regarding departing students.

 What happens to an employee's account when they leave?